Master of Science in Pharmacology

 The Department of Pharmacology offers thesis-based and non-thesis Master of Science degrees.
 The thesis-based M.S. degree is a course and research based program, with 24 credits in coursework, and 6 credits of research.
 A thesis is written and there is a defense.
 A non-thesis M.S. degree requires 30 credits in coursework, but does not require a thesis or thesis defense.
 Research interests in the Department of Pharmacology are diverse, with special emphasis on cardiovascular and cerebrovascular pharmacology, physiology, neurovascular coupling, signal transduction, and medicinal chemistry/cancer chemotherapy.

 If you are interested in the Pharmacology AMP, please contact the Program Coordinator, Dr. Anthony Morielli.

 - A minimum cumulative grade point average of 3.00 is recommended.

-- Completion of one year of undergraduate biology, organic chemistry and physics courses.
+- Completion of one year of undergraduate biology, chemistry, or physics courses.